 Your personal photo is probably one of the most important parts of your profile, after all, they do say ‘a picture speaks a thousand words’ – and for good reason, especially on LinkedIn.

 Statistics show that having a LinkedIn photo results in 21x more profiles views and 9x more connection requests.
 Why?

 Because when people see you they get an instant feel for the person behind the profile and make a decision as to whether you are someone they’d like to know.

 Therefore a professional photo is important, more so than on any other social media site.
 After all, LinkedIn is about business connections and requires professional conduct.
 I always say to people ‘If you wouldn’t show up at a board meeting in your wedding dress, don’t show up on LinkedIn in one’.

-A professional high-res photo is an absolutely must.
+A professional high-res photo is an absolute must.
 If you can’t get one just yet though, you can use the LinkedIn Mobile App to tweak a lower quality photo, but do try to make it as professional as possible.

 Since your LinkedIn profile replicates actually meeting someone, its important that the photo is just right.
-You want to be looking directly at the camera to replicate looking someone in the eyes, and you want also smile – just as you would if you greeted someone for the first time.
+You want to be looking directly at the camera to replicate looking someone in the eyes, and you want also smile – just as you would if you greet someone for the first time.

-Size is actually very important when it comes to building rapport with your prospect, because if you feel too far away in the photo you’ll feel too far away from them emotionally and they won’t feel an instant connection to you.
+Size is actually very important when it comes to building rapport with your prospect because if you feel too far away in the photo you’ll feel too far away from them emotionally and they won’t feel an instant connection to you.